rodya-mirov/palladium/FULL_TODO.md

 TODO for individual features (commits may handle any number of these)

+### More Systems

+- Windows (see through, not pass through; hackable? to open/close and allow airflow?)
+- Fire (spreads to burnables, consumes oxygen, burns out when stuff burns up or it runs out of air)

-### Easy
+### UI/UX

-- Windows (hackable?)
 - Some kind of indicator that the player is "stuck in place" (e.g. when hacking)
 - Some kind of indicator in hacks of how long it will take

-### Not Easy

 - More interesting space background (not just black)

-### More Features

-- Fire (spreads to burnables, consumes oxygen, burns out when stuff burns up or it runs out of air)

 ### Big